Crowded Meals: Eating Disorders & Christianity

 And yet for me, and many other women in the church, there is an added complication.
 Walking along this road I was never alone, but had Jesus at my side.

-Anorexia and Faith - a contradiction in terms?
+Anorexia and faith: a contradiction in terms?

 I have been a Christian for as long as I can remember - lucky to have never walked outside of God’s love and grace.
 I have known Him, and Him me, for many years now.
-So when I first sunk into the depths of this disease, and the relapses that have followed since recovery, how did I begin to reconcile this disease and a faith that was at the heart of all I was?
+So when I first sunk into the depths of this disorder, and the relapses that have followed since recovery, how did I begin to reconcile this disorder and a faith that was at the heart of all I was?

 My first reaction was, and still is, to distance myself from God.
 It is difficult to find a coherent approach to mental health and eating disorders in the institution that is the church, with a few tempted to say that eating disorders are a result of our failings as a Christian.
 This is something I just can’t accept having now lived with the disorder for six years.
 Whilst the eating disorder undoubtedly highlights the flaws in my faith and makes it harder to sustain a good relationship with God, it is not a direct cause of my own sin.
 If it were, then anyone who struggles with their identity in Christ would find themselves in the battle with an eating disorder.

-No, like a physical illness, mental illness is unfortunately a consequence of a fallEN world.
+mental illness is unfortunately a consequence of a fallEN world.

 However, because of the nature of the disorder, I am all too aware that the thoughts that penetrate my mind are not of God.
 Out of shame and guilt, I tend to find myself climbing up a tree, out of God’s sight and my assumed condemnation.